 After wandering for what honestly felt like miles in the giant square palace, we found the gardens.
-What is quite fascinating is the dramatic change in architecture – compare the first image to the one below – you can clearly see the Tudor influence of the first with turrets and battlements, and Baroque columns with large, long windows.
+What is quite fascinating is the dramatic change in architecture – compare the first image to the one below – you can clearly see the Tudor influence of the first with turrets and battlements, and then Baroque columns with large, long windows which were added later.

 The gardens are vast and well tended, but we only walked through The Great Fountain Garden.
 I particularly enjoyed the collection of yew trees shaped like mushrooms.
 At the far end of the garden, you have views of Hampton Court Park, separated by a railing.
 In the distance we spotted a handful of deer minding their own business.